 - Level 1: Observable inputs such as quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2: Inputs other than quoted prices that are observable for the asset or liability, either directly or indirectly.
-These include quoted prices for similar assets or liabilities in markets that are not active.
+These include quoted prices for similar assets or liabilities in active markets or similar assets or liabilities in markets that are not active.